 Furthermore, you will probably see a slight boost in sound quality; LeaksApplePro believes this will come in the form of “a bit better” noise cancellation.
 It’s possible that Apple performs minor tweaks to the adaptive EQ.
 Add the Ear Tip Fit Test to the list as well, one of the newer features introduced on the AirPods Pro that to determine the best fit for optimized sound.

 While the AirPods Pro 2 wouldn’t boast anywhere near the driver size of the AirPods Max (40mm), Apple could be working its magic to give these next-gen AirPods their own custom acoustic design that enriches audio.
 It’s possible that Apple performs minor tweaks to the adaptive EQ as well.

-All signs point to the H1 chip likely powering the AirPods Pro 2.
+Until Apple confirms this, one can assume that the H1 chip will likely power the AirPods Pro 2.
 If true, then at least you know what’s coming: improved audio latency, battery management (50 percent more talk time), and connectivity, along with hands-free “Hey Siri” support and Audio Share to hear music on two sets of AirPods or Beats headphones from one audio source.